protosamm/ImagetoAscii/README.md

-# This is a program to convert any image into an Ascii characters art.
+# This is a webpage to convert any image into an Ascii characters art.